Have a $2 bill laying around? It could be worth thousands

 The auction site U.S. Currency Auctions estimates that uncirculated $2 bills from nearly every year up to 1917 are worth at least $1,000.

-A $2 bill with a red seal can sell for $3 to $2,500.
-Those with brown or blue seals can sell for hundreds.
+If you've got a $2 bill with a red seal, it can sell for $3 to $2,500.
+Those with brown or blue seals can sell for hundreds of dollars.

+An 1869 $2 Legal Tender note, known as a Rainbow Note among collectors, can sell for more than $3,000.
+If you're interested, there's one listed on eBay for $7,999.
+This one listed on Heritage Auction's website is expected to sell for at least $12,000.

+The U.S. Currency Education Program says that as of 2017, there were 1.2 billion $2 bills in circulation, with a face value of $2.4 billion.

 You can find a complete list of the values of collectible $2 bills at uscurrencyauctions.com.